SunStarSys/www/content/essays/power.md

 (`slopes`) would agree; only the `b`-values (`log y-intercepts`) differ.
 The key point here is to focus attention on the **invariant** `slope`, not the varying `intercepts`, for any set of per-age-demographic or per-geographic-region pandemic statistics, or combinations thereof.
-Multiplying `ln 10 = 2.302585...` with the `slope` here yields the fundamental proportionality constant relating the  depicted exponential function's values to its *instantaneous* rate of change.
+Multiplying `ln 10 = 2.302585...` with the `slope` here yields the fundamental proportionality constant relating the  depicted exponential functions' values to their *instantaneous* rate of change.

 ![March 2020 COVID-19 logarithmic scale](../images/covid-march-2020.png)